rossetti/RossettiArenaBook/docs/09-AppRNRV.md

 -   To be able to define and use key terms in pseudo-random number generation methods such as streams, seeds, period, etc.

--   To be able to explain the key issues in pseudo-random number testing

 -   To be able to derive and implement an inverse cumulative distribution function based random variate generation algorithm